"What we feel is our "emotional truth"

 to bring it to consciousness and own the feelings involved.

-to certain issues, such as: abandonment; betrayal; rejection;
+attached to certain issues, such as: abandonment; betrayal;

-feeling discounted and invalidated - not heard or respected; feeling
+rejection; feeling discounted and invalidated - not heard or respected;

-unlovable and unworthy; etc. The nature of codependency causes
+feeling unlovable and unworthy; etc. The nature of codependency

-us to repeat patterns - to be attracted to, and attract to us, people who
+causes us to repeat patterns - to be attracted to, and attract to us, people

-similar wounds piled on top of those initial buttons because of our history.
+of similar wounds piled on top of those initial buttons because of our

-When a wound is triggered, that feeling of being rejected or abandoned
+history.
+When a wound is triggered, that feeling of being rejected

-has a great deal of power because we have experienced it so many times
+or abandoned has a great deal of power because we have experienced it so

 It is not because something is wrong with our being - it is because we